 The second stage of heating consists of modulating the airflow rate from the dead band flow rate up to the heating maximum flow rate.

-Zones or supply air systems with thermostatic and humidistatic controls capable of operating in sequence the supply of heating and cooling energy to the zones and which are configured to prevent reheating, recooling, mixing or simultaneous supply of air that has been previously cooled, either mechanically or through the use of economizer systems, and air that has been previously mechanically heated.
+.

-C403.4.4.1 Single duct variable air volume (VAV) systems, terminal devices.
+C403.6.2 Single duct variable air volume (VAV) systems, terminal devices.
 Single duct VAV systems shall use terminal devices capable of and configured to reduce the supply of primary supply air before reheating or recooling takes place.